Prince Thun: In other media

 In 1936, Thun was first played by James Pierce in the film serial entitled Flash Gordon.
 Thun appeared in the serial much as he did in the comic strip, a humanoid with a wild shock of long hair and a long beard, creating the overall effect of a lion's mane.

 Flash, Dale and Zarkov encounter a "lion-man" in "The Forbidden Experiment", the 25th episode of the 1954 syndicated television series, although he is not identified on-screen as Thun.
 His body and face are covered with fur and he has fangs and mane-like hair.
 He has the power to command animals and is seeking to become fully human in appearance.
 The actor is not credited.

 Thun next appeared in the 1979 Filmation series.
 In the feature-length pilot for the series, Thun was voiced by Ted Cassidy.
 However, Cassidy died before production of the series, so the role was recast with Allan Melvin (who also played Vultan) providing the voice.
 In this series, Thun appeared as a literal lion man, with a lion's head and claws on a human body.
 He was referred to as a king, rather than a prince.
 Thun is the first of Flash's allies on Mongo, and the most loyal and steadfast.
 It was heavily implied that there was an entire race of Lion Men on Mongo, but Thun was the only one who ever appeared onscreen.

 In 1980, a character called Prince Thun was played by George Harris in the Dino De Laurentiis film version.
 He was referred to as the Prince of Ardentia, and appeared human and clean-shaven.
 When he offered his loyalty "without measure", Ming the Merciless commanded him to fall on his sword.
-Instead, he attacked Ming and was destroyed, paralyzed by Ming's probe and then stabbed with his sword by Ming revealing him to have blue blood.
+Instead, he attacked Ming and was destroyed, paralyzed by Ming's probe and then stabbed with his sword by Ming, revealing him to have blue blood.

 In the 1996 Flash Gordon cartoon, Prince Thun was replaced by Princess Thundar.
 Like the earlier animated Thun, she was a literal lion-person, somewhat resembling the Thundercats.
 Like the other main characters, she was a teenager and worked with Flash, Dale Arden and Prince Talon of the Hawk-People to overthrow Ming.

 A character named Thun does not appear in the 2007 Flash Gordon live action series, in which the Lion Men are renamed Turin.
-In this version they are led by Bolgar, played by Shawn Reis.
-Bolgar becomes an ally of Flash in the episode "Blame", when Flash saves his son Rivu (Sebastian Gacki) from poisoning and convinces him the Deviates are not responsible.
+In this version, they are led by Bolgar, played by Shawn Reis.
+Bolgar becomes an ally of Flash in the episode "Blame", when Flash saves his son Rivu (Sebastian Gacki) from poisoning and convinces him that the Deviates are not responsible.
 The Turin resemble the original Lion Men, humans with claws and mane-like hair.
 They also roar like lions when angry.